A small or large flow of water in natural channels.

 The areas of the river system that are the farthest away from the mouth of the river.

-Erosion of a valley due to high gradient streams
+Erosion of a valley by a stream.

-a group of streams that contribute water to another stream.
+A group of streams that contribute water to another stream

-an outflowing branch of a river, such as what occurs characteristically on a delta.
+An outflowing branch of a river, such as what occurs characteristically on a delta.

-the area from which all of the rain that falls eventually flows to the same final destination, usually the ocean.
+The area from which all of the rain that falls eventually flows to the same final destination, usually the ocean.

-the boundary between adjacent drainage basins.
+The boundary between adjacent drainage basins.